nuxt/docs/en/faq/external-resources.md

 ## Global Settings

 You can include your external resources in the head object or function.
-The following example is with an object, but the second one is with a head function.
-If you encounter problems you may would like to switch to the function.
+The following example is with an object, the second one is with a function.
+If you encounter problems you may would like to switch to the head function.

 Include your resources in `nuxt.config.js`:

 ```js